Richard Shepherd (chef)

-Richard Alan Shepherd (1945–2022) was a chef who won a Michelin star at the Capital Hotel in Knightsbridge – one of the first British chefs to win this accolade.
+Richard Alan Shepherd (30 April 1945 – 23 November 2022) was a British chef who won a Michelin star at the Capital Hotel in Knightsbridge – one of the first British chefs to win this accolade.
 He took charge of Langan's Brasserie and expanded it into a successful group of restaurants.
-He was influential in the development of the hospitality profession in the UK and was recognised and honoured as such.
+Shepherd was influential in the development of the hospitality profession in the UK and was recognised and honoured as such.

-Early career
+Early life

-Born in Weston-super-Mare, he worked in local hotels and restaurants while he was still at school.
+Richard Alan Shepherd was born in Weston-super-Mare, Somerset on 30 April 1945.
+He worked in local hotels and restaurants while he was still at school.
 Having decided at this early age that he could do better than the professionals he'd worked with, he started as a 15-year-old apprentice at the Mount Pleasant Hotel in Great Malvern.
 He then worked for the Savoy Group, starting as a commis chef at Simpson's-in-the-Strand under Joe Curly and then at the Savoy Grill under chefs Louis Virot and Silvano Trompetto.
 He then had a spell in France at the Grand-Hôtel du Cap-Ferrat and La Réserve de Beaulieu where he was a chef de partie.
 Then, back in London, he became a sous chef under Eugene Kauffler at The Dorchester.

 In 1971, he became the chef de cuisine at the Capital Hotel.
 His Provençale style was acclaimed and, in 1974, he was awarded a Michelin star – the first to be won by an Englishman in London.